02 Oct Susie Porter

-Award winning actress, activist and ambassador for World Animal Protection agency, Susie Porter is a multi-faceted talent and a human of vast integrity and ethics.
-Gently Vegan speaks with her about her transition from meat eater to pescatarian and in the near future, vegetarian.
+Award winning actress, activist and ambassador for World Animal Protection agency Susie Porter is a multi-faceted talent and a human of vast integrity and ethics.

 With a swag of awards under her belt, including three AFI gongs and a Logie, Susie Porter is a much-loved Australian actress whose roles have been many and varied.
-Her recent portrayal of Maxine, a tough-talking, non-ethical, ambitious sports agent in the ABC TV series Janet King, couldn’t be further from who she is in real life – an animal lover prepared to use her voice and platform loudly to support their cause.
+Her recent portrayal of intimidating, enigmatic Marie Winter on Wentworth, couldn’t be further from who she is in real life – an animal lover prepared to use her voice and platform loudly to support their cause.

 Animals teach us the most beautiful qualities.
 There is a saying.
 “Be the person your dog thinks you are.”
 Imagine if we all lived to that standard, how incredible would that be?
 Animals just give so much.